miiwo/granblue_api/README.md

 - ca_desc
 - skill

+> [!NOTE]
-Note that: *name, ca_desc, and skill* are considered primary filters and only one will be applied when searching.
-The other fields will be unaffected.
+> *name, ca_desc, skill* are considered primary filters and only the first one will be applied when searching if multiple appear in the URI.

 ##### Response
 Returns a list of weapons.
 If there are no skills associated with the weapon, there will be no field for it in the response JSON.